yilish/yilish.github.io/_pages/about.md

 ---

-An incoming Ph.D. student of ☘️ University of Notre Dame CSE program.
+A Ph.D. student of ☘️ University of Notre Dame CSE program.
 I have a profound interest in Graph Machine Learning 🤖️ and AI for Science 🧪 topics.
+I am currently a Ph.D. student in Computer Science @ University of Notre Dame, advised by Prof. Xiangliang Zhang.
-I am currently co-advised by Prof. Zhou Lin and Prof. Hui Guan in UMass Amherst, focusing on graph neural networks and their applications on quantum chemistry.
-Prior to that, I spent wonderful time as an intern in Baidu NLP and SAP respectively.
+Prior to that, I was co-advised by Prof. Zhou Lin and Prof. Hui Guan in UMass Amherst, focusing on graph neural networks and their applications on quantum chemistry.
+I spent wonderful time as an intern in Baidu NLP and SAP respectively.
-I am expected to get my B.Eng. in Software Engineering degree from Tongji University in Jun 2023.
+I got my Bachelor in Software Engineering degree from Tongji University in Jun 2023.

 Education
 ======